 Summer Arts Institute is open to all New York City Department of Education public school students entering grades 8 through 12 in the Fall of 2016.
 Only students currently enrolled or planning to attend a New York City Department of Education public school for the 2016-17 school year may apply.
 When necessary, public school enrollment will be verified to determine eligibility.

 Click here to access the 2016 Summer Arts Institute program information and student application.

 For more information please contact us via e-mail at email@example.com or phone at 917-521-3713.

-The Summer Arts Institute is a tuition-free, intensive, arts program for New York City public school students entering grades 8-12, held at Frank Sinatra School of the Arts High School in Astoria, Queens, from July 8 through August 2, 2013.
+The Summer Arts Institute is a tuition-free, intensive, arts program for New York City public school students entering grades 8-12, held at Frank Sinatra School of the Arts High School in Astoria, Queens.

-Students can major in dance, theater, instrumental music (band), vocal music, film, photography or visual arts.
+Students can major in dance, theater, instrumental music (band), vocal music, film, string orchestra or visual arts.
 The program is designed for students at an intermediate or advanced level of study in their chosen discipline.

 Summer Arts Institute offers a unique opportunity for students to work with Department of Education arts specialists, partnering cultural organizations, and guest artists.
 This experienced team of arts professionals guides students in building a portfolio or audition skills for their next level of study: an arts-focused high school, college, university or conservatory.

 - broadening students' awareness of the arts and;

 - helping students recognize and explore career options in the art and arts-related industries.

 This intensive summer arts experience connects students to community and cultural resources along with access to careers and lifelong learning in the arts.